 If you spot a colony of ants or an anthill in your yard, look for one specimen that is larger than the rest or has wings.
 That is usually the queen.
 However, if you see the workers only, doing something drastic to the anthill can lead to the queen’s death is the best option to exterminate the colony.
 That being said, there’s no guarantee that you’ll manage to kill her because she may not be in the nest.

 One thing you can do to destroy an anthill is to pour boiling water inside of it.
-That should destroy a number of workers and possibly the queen.
+That should destroy many workers and possibly the queen.

 If you spot an ant that looks like it may be the queen, you can kill it easily.